regregex/OS126/README.md

 There is also the option to assemble using an emulated Turbo processor, running under RISC OS 2 or 3.x.

-On a Windows PC it may be convenient to emulate the Turbo along with RISC OS itself, to build the ROM image on the local file system.
+On a Windows PC it may be convenient to emulate RISC OS itself along with the Turbo, to build the ROM image on the local file system.
 An [article on 4corn](https://www.4corn.co.uk/articles/65hostandmos/) provides detailed instructions on how to install RPCEmu, assemble a Turbo second processor emulator inside, and build OS 1.20 in the Turbo